 Possibly.
 If your business has accumulated earnings and profits locked in, the tax may be assessed unless you can prove a valid reason for exceeding the $250,000 threshold.
 This situation may be addressed by converting a C corporation to S corporation status, since the tax is not assessed against S corporations.
 However, eventually tax will be due on the locked in earnings and profits.

 What is the lowest U.S. Corporation tax rate?

 21% beginning with 2018.
-Not good news if your corporation was previously paying a 15% rate.
+Not good news if your small corporation was previously paying a 15% rate.

 Is there an advantage to selling my investment property on the installment basis?